 May I bring a car to camp?

 What if my family needs to contact me?

 Q. What is staff orientation?
 Do I have to attend?

 A. Staff orientation is an important time for all of our staff members to come together and learn about camp protocol, safety procedures, cultural aspects, sensitivity training, and many other topics.
-In accordance with the American Camp Association standards, we require all staff to attend at least 2 days of training and orientation.
+In accordance with the American Camp Association standards, we require all staff to attend training and orientation.
+Cabin Counselors attend 6 days of training and orientation.
 We provide transportation, meals, and housing during this time.
-We also require some online staff training that occurs before arriving to camp.

 Q. Where do the staff come from?

 A. The Academy’s staff come from across the US and the world, including Canada, Europe and Central and South America.

 Q. Can I bring a phone to camp?
 When can I use my phone?

 A. Yes, you can bring your phone to camp.
 Staff can use their phones during break times and only inside the Staff House.
 Cell phones cannot be used in the presence of campers and must be stored in a locked locker in the Staff House.
 Depending on the provider, cell reception can be limited at the Academy.

 Q. When do I get paid?